 When the muscles are fatigued, they do not have the strength to hold your dog together as they should.
 They are at risk of harm from muscle strains as well as ligament and joint damage.

 A well-designed strength and conditioning program will strengthen muscles, joints, ligaments and tendons.

 Stronger muscles help hold the body in proper alignment when moving or under impact.
 A good program will also address weak areas in the body to decrease the risk of injury.

-Speak to your veterinary muscle therapist to help you with a programme.
+Speak to Certified Canine Athlete Specialist at The Biokinetic K-9 to help you with a programme.

 ~excerpts from Jackie Crawford of Canine Muscle Works, Australia